Close Button

 OMIF - Music Creation

 While applicants may apply for up to 40% of their average revenue figure for the purpose of the “OMIF amount requested” in their activity budget, please keep in mind that this percentage is intended to reflect the company’s core business revenues as described above.
-The OMO may seek further information should an applicant’s financial statements not clearly show a revenue breakdown that provides clarity regarding the sources of revenue that comprise the total revenue figure.
+The Ontario Music Office may seek further information should an applicant’s financial statements not clearly show a revenue breakdown that provides clarity regarding the sources of revenue that comprise the total revenue figure.

-The Music Creation stream has two deadlines for the 2024-25 program year: May 2, 2024 and September 5, 2024.
+• The Music Creation stream has two deadlines for the 2025-26 program year: April 30, 2025 and September 11, 2025.
 Recipients will have a flexible 12-month period to execute their activities, as is outlined by the examples below.

-Applicants may begin incurring expenses related to their activities no earlier than April 1, 2023 (for the May 2 deadline) or August 1, 2024 (for the September 5, 2024 deadline), and must commence their activity spending no later than 90 days following the date of funding approval.
+Applicants may begin incurring expenses related to their activities no earlier than April 1, 2025 (for the April 30 deadline) or August 1, 2025 (for the September 11, 2025 deadline), and must commence their activity spending no later than 90 days following the date of funding approval.
 The 12-month activity window for recipients will commence on the date that the first expenditure is incurred for any activity within the application.

-The eligible activity window for the May 2 deadline is a maximum 12-month period between April 1, 2024 and August 31, 2025.
-The eligible activity window for the September 5 deadline is a maximum 12-month period between August 1, 2024 and January 15, 2026.
+The eligible activity window for the April 30 deadline is a maximum 12-month period between April 1, 2025 and August 31, 2026.
+The eligible activity window for the September 11 deadline is a maximum 12-month period between August 1, 2025 and January 15, 2027.

 Upon receiving a funding notification, recipients will have the opportunity to discuss their specific 12-month activity window with a Program Consultant prior to the execution of their agreement with Ontario Creates.